Shadow Gap Skirting | How To Create A Shadow Gap | Beading Plasterboard

 Floating Shelves

-For bedrooms, consider floating shelves fixed few inches above the floor.
+For bedrooms, consider floating shelves fixed a few inches above the floor.
 This opens up the wall space and gives a lightweight, streamlined appearance.
-The floating shelves remove the need for cutting into the plaster wall or carrying out major work to the walls, as the shelves are fixed on top for your existing wall.
+The floating shelves remove the need for cutting into the plaster wall or carrying out major work to the walls, as the shelves are fixed on top of your existing wall.

 Tile Shadow Gap

 For bathrooms and wet rooms, installing tile on walls and leaving a recess at the bottom is a simple approach to achieving a shadow gap.
 Use tile trim pieces or metal strips to create a clean edge along the bottom.
 Grout and seal as normal.
-Consider using contrasting gout colours in the recess to accentuate the shadow line.
+Consider using contrasting grout colours in the recess to accentuate the shadow line.

 Next Steps For Shadow Gap Skirting